taneliang/concurrent-demo/README.md

 1. Clone both this repo and React's repo.
 1. In both folders, run `yarn` to install dependencies.
-1. In the react folder, run `yarn build react-dom/index,react/index,react-cache,scheduler --type=NODE_DEV`.
+1. In the react folder, run `yarn build react-dom/index,react/index,react-cache,scheduler --type=NODE_DEV,NODE_PROFILING`.
 The resulting files will be in build/node_modules.
 1. `cd` back to this project (or `cd` in in another terminal window/tab/pane)
 1. Run `npx nodemon -w ../react/build/node_modules -x 'npx cross-env SKIP_PREFLIGHT_CHECK=true BROWSER=none yarn start'`.
 This will watch React's build folder for changes, copy its built code over and restart the app.
-1. `cd` back to the react folder (or go back to the other window/tab/pane), and run `yarn build react-dom/index,react/index,react-cache,scheduler --type=NODE_DEV --watch`.
+1. `cd` back to the react folder (or go back to the other window/tab/pane), and run `yarn build react-dom/index,react/index,react-cache,scheduler --type=NODE_DEV,NODE_PROFILING --watch`.
 This will watch the React code for changes and compile any changes quickly.
 You must do this after the previous step, as the previous step copies necessary files that React's build watch script will nuke.